Daoist Traditions College Policies

 The doctrine of fair use, embedded in section 107 of the Copyright Act of 1976, addresses the needs of scholars and students by mitigating the rights of copyright ownership.
 However, what constitutes fair use is expressed in the form of guidelines rather than explicit rules.
 To determine fair use, consider the following four factors [from What Educators Should Know About Copyright, by Virginia M. Helm; Bloomington, IN, Phi Delta Kappa Educational Foundation, 1986]:

-- The amount, substantiality, or portion used in relation to the copyrighted work as a whole.
+- The amount, substantiality, or portion used concerning the copyrighted work as a whole.
 This factor requires consideration of 1) the proportion of the larger work that is copied and used, and 2) the significance of the copied portion.

 The following parameters define the limits within which we can be sure of complying with copyright law.
 Somewhat more extensive copying may be sanctioned by the fair use guidelines.